 Academic Scholarships

 Scholarship opportunities at the ALGSA were designed to provide financial support for individuals affected by Alagille Syndrome and their immediate family members who wish to pursue their dreams of achieving higher education.
 These funds help enable students in the ALGS community to obtain education they might not otherwise afford.
 These scholarships go further than being financial aid, they reward deserving students the ability to continue planning for and pursuing their educational goals.
+We believe in planning for the future, we believe that education empowers individuals and helps build independence.

 Scholarships